 As mentioned in the performance section, you need dedicated hosting with Bluehost in order to have an SSL certificate and CDN for your website.
 This was a deal breaker for me since I needed all the performance I could get out of my website.

 SiteGround’s web hosting easily allows you to enable your SSL certificate and CDN for your website and both of these features will improve your google ranking, security and performance of your website.

 Overall, Bluehost is fairly secure and if your website is built with WordPress then you may want to download the Wordfence plugin.

 SiteGround is still more secure if you want a CDN (content delivery network) for your website because they use CloudFlare CDN.

 CloudFlare has lots of security features that also ensure that your website content is kept safe on their network.

-I contacted support from Bluehost and SiteGround a lot while using each one so I can tell you a lot about their service.
+I contacted customer support from SiteGround and Bluehost a lot while using each one so I can tell you a lot about their service.

-Both SiteGround and Bluehost have mediocre message/email support.
+Both SiteGround and Bluehost customer support have a mediocre message/email support team.

 They both encourage you to look through previous issues or raise a support ticket which may take a few hours to hear back from.

 I was with both SiteGround and Bluehost before they even had live chat 24/7 support.
 Now that they both have live chat 24/7 support the support has of course improved.
 I do think however that SIteGround’s support has more technical knowledge.
 SiteGround’s support also seemed to have slightly better response times as well.